Mariupol mission with Turkey, Greece still on table: France

-A humanitarian evacuation mission from Ukraine’s embattled port city of Mariupol in cooperation with Turkey and Greece is still on the table, according to comments the Elysee made on Tuesday.
+A humanitarian evacuation mission from Ukraine’s embattled port city of Mariupol in cooperation with Turkey and Greece is still on the table, according to comments the French Presidency made on Tuesday.

 France, Turkey and Greece are planning to organize the evacuation, in a humanitarian mission overseen by the United Nations.
 The Russian side must ensure that civilians can leave the city in any direction they wish and that there is unimpeded, secured access for aid deliveries, the Elysee Palace said.